 The hygiene visits that will likely form a part of your treatment will cost £76 per visit.

 The deep gum cleaning which will also likely form a part of treatment costs £265 per quarter of your mouth.
-We usually clean one quarter at a time.
+We usually clean one or two quarters at a time.
 You do not always need every quarter of your mouth cleaned in this way.
 The amount of deep cleaning you need really depends on the severity of your gum disease and the areas affected.

-If you think you would benefit from gum disease treatment, please book a consultation online here, or call us on 020 8748 1381.
+If you think you would benefit from gum disease treatment call us on 020 8748 1381.